 The 4-day hike through the Colombian jungle is a must!
 Located near Santa Marta in the north, this hike takes you through amazing landscapes and finally ends at the famous Lost City Ruins!
 The only way to do this hike is on an organized tour with an authorized guide.

 San Gil is home to the cheapest bungee jump in the world.
 At only $20 USD every traveler can afford it.
 Oh, and don’t worry, I jumped first to make sure it was safe!

-In 15 months of traveling Latin America, the Medellin free walking tour by blah blah was by far the best!
+In 15 months of traveling Latin America, the Medellin free walking tour by Real City Walking Tours was by far the best!
 This tour really shouldn’t be free.
-The quality of the tour is 5 stars and from start, to finish I was so intrigued.
+The quality of the tour is 5 stars and from start to finish I was so intrigued.
 Medellin’s history is both crazy and interesting!

 Party at Carnival

 If you love partying away the night and day then Colombia’s Carnival celebrations are for you!
 On during the month of February, the celebrations are amazing with the biggest celebrations taking place in the city of Barranquilla.

 With the Caribbean on Colombia’s doorstep, it’s no wonder that diving is so popular.
 I personally dived off of San Andres Island and absolutely loved it!
 The sea life and corals are stunning!

 Another popular place to go scuba diving in Colombia is Taganga.
 Here, the calm waters and cheap prices make for the perfect place to learn as well!